A Forest Spring

 “You sweat all the time though.”

 “Wie ein Schwein in der Hitze,” he says in German.
 She giggles and flicks a piece of food at him from across the table.
 He dodges it and Kasha eats it up off the floor.
 They talk as old lovers who are really the very best of friends do when no one is around but them while they eat.
-She sparkles at his jokes and he still loves her very much.
+He still loves her very much.

 “I will change the fuel filter on the Volvo today.”